 - Pop-up form field labels.
 Test different fonts and placements — inline, above the field, or on the left?
-Make sure they’re correctly aligned after each time you move them, as a messy or cluttered-looking form discourages visitors from signing up.
+Make sure they’re correctly aligned after each time you move them — a messy or cluttered-looking form discourages visitors from signing up.

 - User escape routes.
-Should your pop-up have an Exit button, a “No Thanks” link, or something else?
+Should your pop-up have an exit button, a “No Thanks” link, or something else?
 Do your users want to close the pop-up by clicking on the background outside it?
-You won’t know what keeps your visitors happiest until you test, and in this case you might find that website heatmapping or visit recording technology gives you the deepest insight into what your users do when they meet your pop-up.
+You won’t know what makes your visitors happiest until you test.

 - Body copy.
 Should you describe benefits and features, or offer social proof?
 Don’t assume that you can nail the best option by instinct or guesswork.
-One surprising split-test on the DIY Themes opt-in form showed that removing all of the body copy entirely gave a 102% lift in conversions.
+For example, one surprising split-test on a DIY Themes opt-in form showed that removing all of the body copy entirely resulted in a 102% lift in conversions.

-Even after you’ve tested your pop-up almost to extinction, it’s never a done deal.
+Even after considerable testing, it’s never a done deal.
 Re-test elements from time to time if you think there might be room for improvement.
-In fact, re-test even if you don’t think so, because there’s always room for improvement somewhere.
+Test different pop-ups for different audiences.
+There’s always room for improvement somewhere!

 So What’s the Secret to Pleasant Pop-Ups?

 Relevance, on an individual scale.
-For pop-ups that don’t annoy anyone, you need to find out who you’re talking to and then make your offer as personalized as if you were consulting with that visitor face-to-face.
-Web personalization is complex, but there are some elegant solutions available to put the power in your hands without a steep learning curve.
+To deliver good pop-ups, you need to find out who you’re talking to and then make your offer as personalized as if you were consulting with that visitor face-to-face.

-The other big secret is to test, evaluate, split and iterate, then test some more.
-A quick review of recent case studies shows that conversion rates differ widely in many tests, and variations in pop-up content or design can increase or decrease conversion by 10%, 100% or even 1000% compared to the control.
-That means that making a single well-chosen change to your pop-up could potentially double its effectiveness, so test each element to find out which are the keys to your pop-up’s success.
+The other big secret is to test, evaluate, iterate, then test some more.
+Making a single well-chosen change to your pop-up could potentially double its effectiveness, so test each element to find out which are the keys to your pop-up’s success.